nurbxfit/learn/javascript/Basic_Javascript/ES6/README.md

 - but this is not the case for javascript prior to ES6.
 - in previous version of javascript, we declared most of our variable using the `var` keyword.
 - we have no block scope, only the function scope.
-- everything declared with `var` in a block, will be accessable outside of that scope.
+- everything declared with `var` in a block, will be accessible outside of that scope.
 - the same code but in javascript declare with `var` will look like this.

 ```js